linklayer/cantact-fw/README.md

 [Launchpad](https://launchpad.net/gcc-arm-embedded/+download).
 Download for your system and add the `bin` folder to your PATH.

+Your Linux distribution may also have a prebuilt package for `arm-none-eabi-gcc`, check your distro's repositories to see if a build exists.

-With that done, you should be able to compile using `make`.
-If you are compiling for a device that has no external crystal, compile with `make INTERNAL_OSCILLATOR=1`.
+- If you have a CANable device, compile with `make INTERNAL_OSCILLATOR=1`.
+- If you have a CANtact device, you can compile using `make`.

+## Flashing with the Bootloader

+Simply plug in your CANable with the BOOT jumper enabled (or depress the boot button on the CANable Pro while plugging in).
+Next, type `make flash` and your CANable will be updated to the latest firwmare.
+Unplug/replug the device after moving the boot jumper back, and your CANable will be up and running.

-## Flashing & Debugging
+## Debugging

-Debugging and flashing can be done with any STM32 Discovery board as a programmer.
+Debugging and flashing can be done with any STM32 Discovery board as a programmer, or an st-link.
 You can also use other tools that support SWD.

 To use an STM32 Discovery, run [OpenOCD](http://openocd.sourceforge.net/) using the stm32f0x.cfg file: `openocd -f fw/stm32f0x.cfg`.